MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/restore.md

 The charge for restored logs is based on the volume of data you restore, and the duration for which the restore is active.
 Thus, the units of price are *per GB per day*.
 Data restores are billed on each UTC-day that the restore is active.

-- Charges are subject to a minimum restored data volume of 2 TB per restore.
+- Charges are subject to a minimum restored data volume of 2 TB per restore since restore allocates extra compute resources for querying the restored data.
 If you restore less data, you will be charged for the 2 TB minimum each day until the [restore is dismissed](#dismiss-restored-data).
 - On the first and last days that the restore is active, you're only billed for the part of the day the restore was active.

 - The minimum charge is for a 12-hour restore duration, even if the restore is active for less than 12-hours.